 Obligation None, unless ICA with the TSO requires that odorised gas is injected into the transmission pipeline.
-Means of Compliance - sion System Owner/Operator (TSO) sation obligations and actions Obligation The SM Regulations odorisation requirements do not apply to gas in the transmission system.
-(SM Regulation s reg16) However, where First Gas does odorise gas in a transmission pipeline, it is required to inject sufficient odorant that will normally ensure the gas meets the detectability requirements of NZS 5263:2003: Gas Detection and Odorisation.
+Means of Compliance - ion System Owner/Operator (TSO) ation obligations and actions Obligation The SM Regulations odorisation requirements do not apply to gas in the transmission system.
+(SM Regulations reg16) However, where First Gas does odorise gas in a transmission pipeline, it is required to inject sufficient odorant that will normally ensure the gas meets the detectability requirements of NZS 5263:2003: Gas Detection and Odorisation.
 (GTAC s13.2) First Gas is required to conduct spot checks on each odorised pipeline owned by it (but not at all delivery points on any such pipeline) to test the standard is being met.
 (GTAC s13.3) And where it receives a reasonable written request from a Shipper.
 (GTAC s13.4) Each Month, First Gas will publish on OATIS 33 the results of any odorisation spot checks completed in the previous Month.
 First Gas shall also publish on OATIS not less than once during each Year a summary report describing the facilities, systems, procedures and monitoring that it uses in order to verify compliance with GTAC s13.2.
-(GTAC s13.5) First Gas must maintain documentation demonstrating that staff carrying out odorisation testing and monitoring are competent to carry out those functions.
-(SM Regulation s reg 19(1)(d)) Means of Compliance First Gas conducts spot checks from time to time, (but not at all delivery points (GTAC s13.3), and on the reasonable request of Shippers, tests that gas leaving its pipelines meets the detectability requirements set out in NZS 5263 (GTAC s13.4).
+(GTAC s13.5) Means of Compliance First Gas conducts spot checks from time to time, but not at all delivery points (GTAC s13.3), and on the reasonable request of Shippers, tests that gas leaving its pipelines meets the detectability requirements set out in NZS 5263 (GTAC s13.4).
 If not, First Gas advises affected shippers and NOs as soon as reasonably practicable and takes all reasonable steps to remedy the situation.
-(VTC s13.3) First Gas operates an odorisation plant maintenance programme involving periodic checks ranging from monthly testing of instrumentation and pumps to ten yearly internal inspections of transportable odorant vessels.
-(First Gas 2018 AMP K.4 Table 58 p163)
+First Gas operates an odorisation plant maintenance programme involving periodic checks ranging from monthly testing of instrumentation and pumps to ten yearly internal inspections of transportable odorant vessels.
+(First Gas 2018 AMP K.4 Table 58 p163) First Gas publishes the results of any odorisation spot checks each month and a summary report on the facilities, systems, procedures and monitoring it has in place to comply with the requirements of NZS 5263:2003 for the odorisation of pipelines each year, as required by GTAC s13.5.